Eschatologue/CM_wiki/docs/option/feat/feat-fighting-style.md

 *Fighting Style Feat (Prerequisite: Fighting Style Feature)*

 When a creature within 5 feet of you makes an attack against a creature that you can see, you can take a :rsc-reaction: Reaction to grant it :d20-adv: Advantage on its attack roll.
 You must be carrying a banner, flag, or standard in your hand.
-A holy symbol emblazoned on a shield also suffice.
+A holy symbol emblazoned on a Shield also suffice.

 ---